Nerajno/100daysofcodelog/README.md

 This repo uses the format of James Priest's ([repo](https://github.com/james-priest/100-days-log)) to format this log, follow the instructions on his ReadMe if you want to use this format.

 # Todo
-- [ ] Make Readme better looking.
+- [ ] Make Readme better looking and informative.
-- [ ] Make the ReadMe more informative.
+- [ ] Think about personal branding and story telling.